The Society for Judgment and Decision Making

 Here are are the talks and posters from past and upcoming meetings (including submissions for the student-poster award).

-Upload your poster or slides here (from any year, including this one).
+Upload PDF or slides for your accepted poster or talk here (from any year, including this one).

 Past and future meetings